ipdk-io/networking-recipe/docs/guides/tofino-guide.md

 make install
 ```

 The above commands will generate 4 files.
-The last 3 files are combined together by the TDI pipeline builder to generate a single bin file to be pushed from the controller.
+The last three files are combined
+together by the TDI pipeline builder to generate a single bin file to be
+pushed by the controller.

 These files can be found in install/share/tofinopd/tna_exact_match/ directory.